Njinx/instx/README.md

-# SearX.space autoselector
+# InstX

-## PROTOTYPE.
+### PROTOTYPE.
 NOT (VERY) FUNCTIONAL

-A client-side service that automatically updates the searx(ng) instance you use to search based on the best one from https://searx.space.
+A client-side service that automatically updates the SearX(NG) instance you use to search based on the best one from [searx.space](https://searx.space).
 The "best" instance is configuable based criteria such as speed, privacy, and security.
-Updates the instance you used by hosting a local proxy at [https://searx.local:3636](https://searx.local:3636) Supports SearXNG.
+It updates the instance by hosting a small web server redirects you to the "best" instance.
+This web server is then set as your default web browser.